-If you’ve been reading my blog for any amount of time you probably already know that I’m a fan of guest posting and guest blogging.
+If you’ve been reading my blog for any amount of time, you probably already know that I’m a huge fan of guest posting and guest blogging.

 Maybe you have a mental list of “reach” sites you’d love to guest blog for, but you don’t know how to make it happen.
 Or maybe you’re just not sure which sites are worth your time.

 It’s not a no-brainer getting published on these sites by any means.
 It takes a lot of work and determination.
 But if you are producing great work and approaching the right sites with it, you should have a great chance.